rocicorp/replicache/README.md

 }
 ```

-For example, a hypothetical TODO app might return the following Client View:
+For example, [sample TODO app](https://github.com/rocicorp/replicache-sample-todo) returns a Client View like this:

 ```jsonc
 {